-- Make a pumpkin chocolate chip muffin: Add a 1/3 cup sugar free milk chocolate or white chocolate chips.
-You will need to increase the recipe time slightly
+- To make pumpkin chocolate chip muffins: Add a ⅓ cup sugar-free milk chocolate or white chocolate chips.
+You will need to increase the recipe time slightly.

-- Add 1/3 cup chopped nuts.
+- Add ⅓ cup nuts like chopped walnuts or pecans.
 You will need to increase the recipe time slightly.

-- Sprinkle with cinnamon "sugar".
-Mix 1/3 cup granular sugar substitute with 2 teaspoons ground cinnamon.
-Spinkle the tops of the muffins with this mixture.
+- Make a crumble topping: Sprinkle with cinnamon "sugar."
+Mix ⅓ cup granulated sugar substitute with 2 teaspoons ground cinnamon.
+Sprinkle the tops of the muffins with this mixture.

 How To Make Gluten Free Pumpkin Muffins

-Here's how to make these tasty gluten-free pumpkin muffins:
+Here's how to make the best gluten free muffins:

-Stir together sweetener, baking powder, pumpkin pie spice, salt, and xanthan gum in a medium bowl.
+1. Preheat oven to 350F.
+Stir together almond flour, sweetener, baking powder, pumpkin spice, salt, and xanthan gum in a medium bowl.

-In a second bowl, whisk together eggs, pumpkin puree, melted butter, and vanilla.
+2. In a second bowl, whisk together eggs, pumpkin, melted butter or coconut oil, and vanilla.

-Line a 12-cup muffin pan with paper liners.
-Spoon 1/4 cup of batter into each cup.
+4. Line a 12-cup muffin pan with paper liners.
+Spoon ¼ cup of muffin batter into each cup.